medmanager/frontend/README.md

 ## Things to Keep in Mind

 This project was bootstrapped using a bare React Native template via the React Native CLI.
 This means that we **did not** use an all-in-one development kit like Expo.
-If User are looking at guides on the React Native documentation website, please follow the ones listed under `React Native CLI`, `bare React Native` or some other variation.
+If you are looking at guides on the React Native documentation website, please follow the ones listed under `React Native CLI`, `bare React Native` or some other variation.

 ## Install Guide

 ### Pre-requisites

 The pre-requisites for setting up a react-native environment are outlined in detail on the official react-native website.
-However, we also outline below a list of software that User should install before looking at the official enviornment setup guide.
+However, we also outline below a list of software that you should install before looking at the official enviornment setup guide.

 #### (iOS) Register for an Apple Development Account

-In order to build for iOS, User first need to regster for an [Apple Developer Account](https://developer.apple.com/).
+In order to build for iOS, you first need to regster for an [Apple Developer Account](https://developer.apple.com/).
 To enable iOS notification support and/or distribute the application to the app store User will also need an account that is enrolled in the [Apple Developer Program](https://developer.apple.com/programs/) which has a 99 USD annual fee.

 #### (iOS) Install XCode

-User can download and install XCode for macOS [here](https://apps.apple.com/us/app/xcode/id497799835?mt=12).
+You can download and install XCode for macOS [here](https://apps.apple.com/us/app/xcode/id497799835?mt=12).

 #### (Android) Install Android Studio

-User can download and install Android Studio for both macOS and Windows [here](https://developer.android.com/studio).
+You can download and install Android Studio for both macOS and Windows [here](https://developer.android.com/studio).

 #### Install Git

-User can download and install git for both macOS and Windows [here](https://git-scm.com/downloads).
+You can download and install git for both macOS and Windows [here](https://git-scm.com/downloads).

 #### Install Node.js

-User can download and install Node.js for both macOS and Windows [here](https://nodejs.org/en/download/).
+You can download and install Node.js for both macOS and Windows [here](https://nodejs.org/en/download/).

 (Optional) Download and install _yarn_ [here](https://classic.yarnpkg.com/en/docs/install/#mac-stable).

 #### Enviornment

-To setup your enviroment for React Native User must follow [this](https://reactnative.dev/docs/environment-setup) official in-depth guide.
-The guide has options for selecting your machines operating system and the device operating system User want to run the application on.
+To setup your enviroment for React Native you must follow [this](https://reactnative.dev/docs/environment-setup) official in-depth guide.
+The guide has options for selecting your machines operating system and the device operating system you want to run the application on.
 Please follow all of the previous steps before referring to the guide.

 ### Download Instructions